 Another performance goal is to hold staff accountable for their job responsibilities.
 Accountability determines the outcome when performance goals are not met.
 It helps you determine if employees are performing the job they have been hired to do.
 The consequences of non-performance should be well thought out and should escalate as more goals are not met.
 Accountability allows your staff to understand the consequences of not meeting expectations.
 As with anything, however, the standards should be what most people can achieve for the position.

-One of the most important performance goals examples is motivation, which prepares employees for bigger or additional responsibilities either within their current roles or for promotional opportunities.
-Motivation focuses not just on employees’ monetary gains, but rather, employee recognition that is not necessarily in cash.
+One of the most important performance goal examples is motivation, which prepares employees for bigger or additional responsibilities either within their current roles or for promotional opportunities.
+Motivation focuses not just on employees’ monetary gains but also on employee recognition that is not necessarily in cash.
 It is best served by recognizing and appreciating talent through assigning high-level duties and tasks and giving employees the opportunity to demonstrate their leadership skills.

 Setting goals that are Specific, Measurable, Attainable, Relevant, and Time-sensitive (SMART) is crucial in creating a path to reaching employees’ performance goals.
 Having goals set out in this manner prevents confusion and difficulty in holding them accountable.